Tear trough filler in London

 What are the treatment options for complications?

-Mr Ahmad Aziz is referred patients who have had complications with fillers.
-Complications can happen when the wrong type of product is injected or it is placed in the wrong area.
-If too much product is applied this can also give an unnatural look and make any eye bags or eye circles worse.
-Some are more likely to result in long term swelling and granulomas which can give a lumpiness and discomfort to the skin.
+Mr Ahmad Aziz specializes in treating patients who have experienced complications from fillers.
+These complications can occur when the wrong type of product is used or when it is injected in the wrong area, or when too much product is applied, resulting in an unnatural look and making any eye bags or circles worse.